owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Server
 ~~~~~~

-The server tab contains the basic information on the LDAP server.
+The Server tab contains the basic information on the LDAP server.
 They make sure
 that ownCloud will be able to connect to LDAP and be able to read data from
 there.
 The admin at least needs to provide a hostname.
 If anonymous access is
 not possible he will need to provide an account DN and a password, too. ownCloud